Kochen-Specker Contextuality: Quantum contextuality in a nutshell

 For the moment, we do not enter into this problem.
-The reader can think of the case of projective measurements, where these ambiguities do not arise and which were the focus of most contextuality arguments until recent times (e.g., all examples presented in Sec.~\ref{section3} and Sec.~\ref{ssec:NC_ineq}).
-The problem of non ideal measurements arises at the moment of providing an operational definition of contextuality and designing experimental tests.
-This problem is discussed in detail in Sects.~\ref{ssec:compatible}, \ref{ssec:exper_imp}, and \ref{ssec:experiments}.
+Consider the case of ideal measurements, where these ambiguities do not arise and which were the focus of most contextuality arguments until recent times (such as all arguments based on the examples presented in Sec.~\ref{section3} and \ref{ssec:NC_ineq}).
+Notice, however, that in this case the conclusions of the tests of contextuality must take into account imperfections, and techniques hence need to be developed for analyzing the experimental data; see Sec.~\ref{ssec:exper_imp} and \ref{ssec:experiments}).

+A different notion of classicality for the case of nonideal measurements is presented in Sec.~\ref{ssec:other_cont}, namely, Spekkens contextuality \cite{Spekkens:2005PRA}.
+We provide an account of Spekkens contextuality in Sec.~\ref{ssec:other_cont} in order to clarify the distinctions between his approach and the one presented here.

+Finally, there are two other related research directions that introduce some notion of contextuality that we do not cover in this review.
+One was developed by \citet{Grangier2021}, \citet{Auffeves2020, Auffeves2022} and the other was developed by \citet{Griffiths2017,Griffiths2019,Griffiths2020}.
+Despite the similar terminology and motivation, i.e., the analysis of Bell- and Kochen-Specker-type arguments and experiments, these approaches discuss a different notion of contextuality with respect to the one presented in this review.
+We refer the interested reader to the corresponding literature.